-Enable children and young people to understand their health and well-being
+Enable children and young people to understand and participate in their health and well-being

 URN: SFHCS20